Multi-Instance Multi-Label Learning: Solving Single-Instance Multi-Label Problems through MIML Transformation

-Table~\ref{table:yeastResult} shows that \textsc{InsDif} performs quite well on all evaluation criteria.
-Pairwise $t$-tests with 95\% significance level disclose that \textsc{InsDif} is significantly better than all the compared algorithm on all criteria, except that on \textit{coverage} it is worse than \textsc{Ml-$k$nn} but the difference is not statistical significant.
-It is noteworthy that \textsc{Cnmf} performs quite poor compared to other algorithms although it has used test set information.
+Table~\ref{table:yeastResult} shows that {\sc InsDif} and its variants achieve good performance on the Yeast gene functional data set.
+Pairwise $t$-tests with 95\% significance level disclose that: a) {\sc InsDif} is significantly better than all the compared multi-label learning algorithms (i.e., the second part of Table~\ref{table:yeastResult}) on all criteria, except that on \textit{coverage} it is worse than {\sc Ml-$k$nn} but the difference is not statistically significant;\footnote{Note that our implementation of \textsc{RankSvm} was obtained with the help of the authors of \cite{Elisseeff:Weston2002}, yet our results are somewhat worse than the best results reported in \cite{Elisseeff:Weston2002}.
+We think that the performance gap may be caused by the minor implementation differences and the different experimental data partitions.
+Nevertheless, it is worth mentioning that the results of \textsc{InsDif} are better than the best results of \textsc{RankSvm} in \cite{Elisseeff:Weston2002} in terms of \emph{hamming loss}, \emph{one-error} and \emph{average precision}, and as same as the best results of \textsc{RankSvm} in \cite{Elisseeff:Weston2002} in terms of \emph{ranking loss}.} b) {\sc InsDif}$_{\rm MIMLSVM}$ is significantly better than the compared multi-label learning algorithms for more than 68$\%$ cases, and is significantly inferior to them for less than 11$\%$ cases; c) {\sc InsDif}$_{{\rm MIMLSVM}_{mi}}$ is significantly better than the compared multi-label learning algorithms for more than 65$\%$ cases, and is never significantly inferior to them.
+Specifically, {\sc InsDif}$_{{\rm MIMLSVM}_{mi}}$ outperforms all the compared algorithms in terms of \emph{average recall} and \emph{average F1}.
+It is noteworthy that \textsc{Cnmf} performs quite poorly compared to other algorithms although it has used test set information.
 The reason may be that the key assumption of \textsc{Cnmf}, i.e., two examples with high similarity in the input space tend to have large overlap in the output space, does not hold on this gene data since there are some genes whose functions are quite different but the physical appearances are similar.

-Overall, results on the Yeast gene functional analysis task suggest that MIML can be useful when we are given observational data where each ambiguous object has already been represented by a single instance.
+Overall, results on the Yeast gene functional analysis task suggest that MIML can be useful when we are given observational data where each complicated object has already been represented by a single instance.